EKarasevnl/DC2-Group-18/README.md

 Data Loading: The code reads the POI data ('granular_pois.csv') and Burglary coordinates ('Burglaries_coords folder')

+Aggregation: Links the POI dataset to the burglary datasets

 ### Usage

 Ensure that the folder containing the required data files is present in the same directory as the code file.